 The Company recognizes sales at the point of purchase when the customer takes possession of the merchandise and pays for the purchase, generally with cash or credit.
 Sales from purchases made with Cato credit, gift cards and layaway sales are also recorded when the customer takes possession of the merchandise.
 Gift cards and layaway sales are recorded as deferred revenue until they are redeemed or forfeited.
 Gift cards do not have expiration dates.

 A provision is made for estimated merchandise returns based on sales volumes and the Company's experience; actual returns have not varied materially from amounts provided historically.

-In fiscal 2009, 2008 and 2007, the Company recognized \$302,000, \$287,000 and \$79,000, respectively, of income on unredeemed gift cards ("gift card breakage") as a component of Other income.
+In fiscal 2010, 2009 and 2008, the Company recognized \$391,000, \$302,000 and \$287,000, respectively, of income on unredeemed gift cards ("gift card breakage") as a component of Other income on the Consolidated Statements of Income and Comprehensive Income.
 Gift card breakage is determined after 60 months when the likelihood of the remaining balances being redeemed is remote based on our historical redemption data and there is no legal obligation to remit the remaining balances to relevant jurisdictions.